enricogoerlitz/Data-Analysis/01_EI_Movie_Duration_Data/README.md

 ## Description

-This is an EDA-Project. <br>
+This is an Data-Analysis-Project. <br>
 The dataset came from <a href="https://datacamp.com">datacamp.com</a> and contains data about the entertainment industry. <br>
-Our main topic for this EDA will be the question, whether or whether not the length of movies keeps getting shorter over time. <br>
+Our main topic for this Data-Analysis will be the question, whether or whether not the length of movies keeps getting shorter over time. <br>
 Therefor, we take a closer look to the following questions: <br>

 <br>